brajeshwar/brajeshwar.github.io/_posts/2012/2012-04-26-branchout-linkedins-biggest-competitor.md

----
-layout: post
-title: BranchOut – LinkedIn's Biggest Competitor
+# BranchOut – LinkedIn's Biggest Competitor
----

 <a href="http://branchout.com/">BranchOut</a> is a popular Facebook application that is used to search new jobs and can connect with professionals across the globe.
 The <a href="http://apps.facebook.com/branchout/">BranchOut App</a> is used to recruit employees as well.